dustinpfister/blog_posts/_posts/js-array.md

 ## 7 - Filtering an Array

 One of the most important tasks to preform with arrays is to filter them.
 One of the many Array prototype methods is Array.filter than can help with filtering tasks.
 The Array.filter method creates a new array rather than mutating the Array that it is call off of making Array.filter a functional programming friendly method.
-There are other ways of filtering as well of course, so in this section I will be coving a few examples that involve filtering.

 ## 7.1 - Using Array.filter

+To use Array.filter all I need to do is just call the method, and pass a function that will be used to filter the Array that I call filter off of.
+The current element is passed as the first argument which I can use when defining the logic that will be used to filter.
+If a true boolean value is returned the current element will be included, else it will not.

 ```js
 var arr = [2, 3, 16, 7, 9, 128];